sangwaboi/CNCF-KubeKube-ianvs/README.md

 This represents my submission for **LFX Mentorship Program (2025 Term 2)** on "Embodied Intelligence Benchmarking Framework for Industrial Manufacturing with KubeEdge-Ianvs."

-But it's more than a submission—it's a year of learning how technology actually gets deployed in production.
+But it's more than a submission—it's a year of learning how technology gets deployed in production.
 Understanding safety protocols, studying failure modes, grasping the operational constraints that determine whether innovation becomes transformation.

 **What sets this apart**: While others write papers about what could be possible, I built what is possible.
 Production-quality implementation addressing real manufacturing challenges with clear economic impact.

 ## Vision Forward

-This framework is the foundation for intelligent manufacturing systems that understand their environment, make safe decisions, and continuously improve.
+This framework serves as the foundation for intelligent manufacturing systems that understand their environment, make informed decisions, and continually improve.
 Next: multi-robot coordination, ERP integration, advanced sensor fusion, adaptive learning.

 ## Let's Build Together